Frequently Asked Questions

 Very romantic on a moonlit night.
 Just sayin'.

-For Hobbit House guests, there is a private WOODED trail that meanders through that same stretch of trees.
-The trail through the woods to Blue Sky from the Hobbit is right off the driveway where there are a couple of cedar logs and a corkscrew bush to mark it.
-It is a wooded trail so all things you'll find in the woods should be expected.
+For The Cove guests, there is a trail that meanders around a stretch of trees.
+The trail through the woods to Blue Sky from the cabin is right off the driveway.
+The Hollow guests can use The Creole path or later this year we may have a separate option through the prairie.
 We even provide a flashlight for each cabin for you to use in case you are walking at night.

-The Cove is 102 yards (a football field) north of the Creole House and The Hollow is measured at 200 yards from the Creole House.
-From the Creole House you cannot see the activities at either of the other cabins and they cannot see you because of the way we sited them.
+The distance between The Cove and The Creole Cabin is a hundred yards (football field) apart.
+The-Cove Hollow is about two football fields away from The Cove and the Creole.
+The most important factor when building the cabins was to maintain the privacy of each cabin.
+When you pull in through the gate at Rocky Comfort Cabins, you'll drive up a little hill.
+The Creole Cabin is on the left at the top of the ridge.
+The Cove is a little further down.
+The Cove is 102 yards (a football field) north of the Creole and The Hollow is measured at 200 yards from the Creole Cottage.
+From the Creole Cottage you cannot see the activities at either of the other cabins and they cannot see you because of the way we sited them.
 The distance can seem deceiving because the view is so long and vast.
 The Cove guests have their own path through the woods to get to Blue Sky.
+All cabins share a common driveway in and out of the property.

 There is no wireless internet at Rocky Comfort Cabins - we encourage guests to Unplug and Reconnect.
 There is cell service, but we've found that going out on the porch or patios makes for a clearer signal.
 Texting usually works but again, it depends on your provider.
 Hollow guest usually need to go out on the patio for texting.